adpdsr/ft_printf/README.md

 . l&nbsp; (A following integer conversion corresponds to a long int or unsigned long int argument)
 . j&nbsp; (A following integer conversion corresponds to an intmax_t or uintmax_t argument)
 . z&nbsp; (A following integer conversion corresponds to a size_t or ssize_t argument)

-## Installation

-. type 'Make' in the root directory of the project
-. compile the created library with your program : 'cc libftprintf.a exemple.c'
-. run the created binary : './a.out'